-Surety Bond Definition
+Surety Bond Definition Explained

 Although they often go unnoticed, surety bonds play a major role in countless industries across America.
 If you’re reading this article, you’ve probably heard about surety bonds but are still confused about their exact purpose.
 You’re not alone.
 Even those required by law to be bonded frequently misunderstand surety bonds.

 Q: So, how do surety bonds work?A: Surety bonds provide financial guarantees that contracts and other business deals will be completed according to mutual terms.
 Surety bonds protect consumers and government entities from fraud and malpractice.
 When a principal breaks a bond's terms, the harmed party can make a claim on the bond to recover losses.

 Q: Who's involved in surety bonds?A: Each surety bond that's issued acts as a three-party contract.